Should Agencies Be Called Agencies?

 “An advertising agency is a service business dedicated to creating, planning and handling advertising (and sometimes other forms of promotion) for its clients.
 An agency can also handle overall marketing and branding strategies and sales promotion.”

-And then, continuing under the heading of Advertising Agencies, Wikipedia goes on for six more pages defining; Full-Service Agencies, Limited-Service Agencies, Specialist Advertising Agencies, Interactive Agencies, Search Engine Agencies, Social Media Agencies and a bunch of more kinds of agencies.
+And then, continuing under the heading of Advertising Agencies, Wikipedia goes on for ten more pages defining; Full-Service Agencies, Creative Agencies, Specialist Advertising Agencies, Interactive Agencies, Search Engine Agencies, Social Media Agencies and a bunch of more kinds of agencies.

 But, perhaps not surprisingly, they keep Public Relations Firms, Direct Marketing Firms, Branding Agencies, Design Firms each under their own separate headings.
 Not connected at all to the Advertising Agency heading.